 In 2008 the parishioners took the decision to become a Local Shared Ministry Church.
 The ministries and missions of the church traditionally carried out by a vicar are now shared by members of the congregation led by a Ministry Support Team.
 The team is responsible for the worship, fellowship and Christian outreach of St. Chad’s.

 We currently have two priests who were chosen by the congregation.
 They were trained and then ordained by the Bishops of Auckland to celebrate the Eucharist and to officiate at baptisms, weddings and funerals within the area.
-An Anglican priest (called an Enabler) trains and guides the team and provides a conduit to the Auckland Diocese.
+An Anglican priest (called an Enabler) trained and guided the team and provided a conduit to the Auckland Diocese.
 We are fortunate to have several retired clergy within the church who are able to support our sacramental ministers.